 These juicy grilled chicken kabobs are a staple of Mediterranean and Middle Eastern cooking.
 I've marinated these cubes of chicken in Mediterranean spices and grilled them to perfection.
 You can easily double or triple this recipe to feed a crowd!

 Kabobs, or as many call them, shish kabobs, have been a key component of Mediterranean and Middle Eastern cooking since the beginning.
-Marinated or spiced meat threaded on skewers and grilled over open flame have a truly unique flavor that belongs in the major leagues of world barbeque.
+Marinated or spiced meat threaded on skewers and grilled over open flame have a truly unique flavor that belongs in the major leagues of world barbeque, especially for summer dinners.
 These grilled chicken kabobs are easy, juicy and perfect for any day of the week.
 Check out my chicken shish kabob, souvlaki, grilled zaatar chicken, and joojeh kabob (Persian saffron chicken kabobs) for more inspiration.

 Table Of Contents:

 - Amazing flavors: Thanks to the best marinade made with a combination of Mediterranean spices, yogurt and tomato paste, every bit of this chicken kabob is tasty.
 We've used marinades similar to this one for other recipes including grilled chicken sandwich.

 - Easy to make: As easy as marinate, thread and grill!
 If you're new to grilling, or cooking in general, this recipe is perfect for you!

 - Juicy chicken: Nobody likes dry or burnt chicken!
 This chicken kabob is juicy in every bite thanks to the marinade and grilling technique.